Season of Judgment and Discernment: A List of Bad Doctrines and Practices

 Dominionism says that Christians should take dominion over society in politics and culture, bringing them in alignment with biblical laws.

-The Seven Mountain Mandate brings more focus than Dominionism does to politics and culture with seven areas to take over: religion, family, education, government, media, arts/entertainment, and business.
+The Seven Mountain Mandate brings more focus than Dominionism does.
+Christians are called to take over politics and culture in seven areas: religion, family, education, government, media, arts/entertainment, and business.
 (I have to ask where the medicine mountain is, but this is a summary post.)

-Kingdom now is another term for taking over society by bringing the kingdom down to earth by human effort.
-Yes, the kingdom is already here but only in part, and not yet fully–the “already and not yet” of the kingdom.
-Kingdom now advocates want more and more of the “already here.”
+Kingdom Now! is another term for taking over society by bringing the kingdom of God down to earth by human effort.
+Yes, the kingdom Jesus inaugurated is already here but only in part, and not yet fully–the “already and not yet” of the kingdom.
+Kingdom Now! advocates want more and more of the “already here.”
 They cannot wait patiently for the Second Coming, which is the only time the kingdom will be here completely and powerfully and eternally.

 Observations on New Apostolic Reformation and Christian Nationalism